Genbox/FastData/README.md

 ## Getting started

-For some guides below you'll need a `dogs.txt`file with the following contents:
+The examples below need a `dogs.txt`file with the content:

 ```
 Labrador